Surviving Healthcare

 Another addiction

 People compliment me on my smoky baritone podcast voice; a decade of cigarettes was how I acquired it.
-During my Klonipen period, I began smoking on a climbing trip at the encouragement of my buddy, Herb.
+During my Klonopin period, I began smoking on a climbing trip at the encouragement of my buddy, Herb.
 Quitting these was more aggravating than stopping clonazepam.
 Herb is still puffing away.

 The good news is that if ten or more years have gone by since you quit, your chances of dying of all causes are the same as people your age who have never smoked (reference).
 I am hoping for the best after this decade of foolishness.